Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/StreamLayer/readme.md

 ## About the data

 This sample uses the [plane location stream service](https://geoeventsample1.esri.com:6443/arcgis/rest/services/FAAStream/StreamServer) sample.
-This data was recorded in the past and played back in real-time.
+This data was recorded in the past and played back in real time.
 It is not a live update of the current air traffic.

 To publish your own streams of data, please refer to the [ArcGIS GeoEvent Server](https://enterprise.arcgis.com/en/geoevent/latest/get-started/what-is-arcgis-geoevent-server.htm) documentation.